axoflow/axosyslog-core-docs/content/docs/chapter-sources/syslog-ng-source-osquery/_index.md

 ## Example: Using the osquery() driver with custom configuration

-The following {{% productparam "abbrev" %}} configuration sample reads osquery result logs from the `/tmp/osquery_input.log` file, and writes the log messages generated from the traps into a file.
+The following {{% param "product.abbrev" %}} configuration sample reads osquery result logs from the `/tmp/osquery_input.log` file, and writes the log messages generated from the traps into a file.
 Using the `format-json` template, the outgoing message will be a well-formed JSON message.

 ## Input message: